-In residential areas, the alignment should be arranged to discourage through traffic.
+There is an advantage inIn residential areas, the alignment should be arranged to discourage through traffic. in purposely arranging the alignment to discourage through traffic.
 The alignment design shall be such that the safety of the facility is not reduced.
 Street curves should be designed with as large a radius curve as feasible; the minimum center line radius on simple or compound curves being 160 feet, the minimum centerline radius on reverse curves being 300 feet with a minimum tangent length of 100 feet.
 Streets designed with less than the minimum curve radius shall include a bubble type intersection with a minimum surface radius of forty feet (40').